 FIGHT - As a last resort and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter.

-- Act as aggressively as possible against him/her (i.e., yelling).
+- Act as aggressively as possible against the shooter (e.g., yelling).

 - Throw items and improvise weapons.

 - Commit to your actions.